 - *optional spices to add: cinnamon, onion powder, garlic powder, paprika, cayenne

 - Combine the mashed sweet potato, tapioca flour, coconut flour, salt, and any additional spices if desired.
 Mix well until a thick dough forms

-- Heat a pan over medium heat (spray lightly with oil if pan is not non-stick).
+- Heat a pan over medium-high heat (spray lightly with oil if pan is not non-stick).
 Once the pan is hot, carefully peel off the tortilla dough from the parchment paper and place into the pan.
 If the tortilla has any holes, quickly cover with a thin piece of extra dough over top and flatten slightly (being careful not to burn your fingers)

 - Heat roughly 2-3 minutes, until the tortilla starts to ‘bubble’ slightly, flip and cook an additional 2-3 minutes

 - Serve immediately or cool and store in the refrigerator or freezer for later use